BT Broadband Review (Updated March 2026)

 -

-Long Contracts Standard contracts are 24 months, with steep exit fees if you leave early, locking you in longer than some rivals.
+Long Contracts Standard terms are still usually 24 months, with real exit fees if you leave early.

 -